 In case you're following along, make sure you check Allow HTTP traffic and Allow HTTPS traffic before continuing (assuming you want public traffic).
 You could change this later, but save yourself the headache of troubleshooting this later.

-Once your instance is created, you should immediately be able to SSH into your server via GCP's browser client.
+Once your instance is created, you can SSH into your server via GCP's browser client to give it a spin.

 Point DNS to Your Instance